duncombe/wikis/Scenario-Brainstorming.md

 Editors note: we will note be testing or deploying any push technologies so Alerts are out of scope for DMAC and for this project.

 ## Use Case: Search for Resources
+What are the essential elements that dictate whether a search was successful or not?

+* List the interfaces that a catalog provides (html page with forms, csw, opensearch, ckan etc)

 # Theme 2: Extreme Events